M4-Park-Checklist/m4-parks-backend/README.md

 Then, in your browser, visit `localhost:3000` and follow the prompts on screen.

+Response samples are available in the `request_samples` directory.

 ### Prerequisites

 We recommend a basic understanding of the following concepts before diving in to our code: